telehash/telehash.github.io/protocol.md

 ## Creating Applications

 In addition to a switch, each instance of an application must generate its own unique, private RSA keypair.
-This keypair is used to used to identify and each application instance when communicating with other applications.
+This keypair is used to identify and each application instance when communicating with other applications.